dhyaan-bigshorts/pro_video_editor/README.md

 #### Legend
 - ✅ Supported with Native-Code
+- ⚠️ Supported with Native-Code but not tested
 - 🧪 Supported but visual output can differs from Flutter
 - ❌ Not supported but planned
 - 🚫 Not supported and currently not planned